 Another popular style of ancient Egyptian jewelry was the use of amulets.
 Amulets were often worn as pendants and featured symbols that were believed to offer protection and bring good luck.
 Some of the most common amulets included the scarab beetle, the Eye of Horus, and the Ankh.

 The ancient Egyptians were also known for their use of precious stones and metals.
 Gold was particularly prized and was often used to create intricate jewelry pieces, such as armlets, bracelets, and rings.
-Other precious materials, such as lapis lazuli and turquoise, were also used to create beautiful jewelry pieces.
+Other precious materials, such as turquoise, were also used to create beautiful jewelry pieces.

 The Materials and Techniques Used in Crafting Ancient Egyptian Jewelry: